 German shepherds are considered to be the third smartest dog breed, after the border collie and poodle.
 In his book “The Intelligence of Dogs,” Stanley Coren reported that German shepherds will follow the first command given 95 percent of the time.

 Moreover, they like to learn.
 As working dogs, these animals need to be mentally stimulated.

 Obedience training is one way to keep this dog working hard all day.
 You can also easily teach most German shepherds tricks or lead them through agility drills.

 However, German shepherds still have high exercise needs.
 They should be walked at least twice a day for 30 minutes.
 They love to play fetch and Frisbee.
-They may even be more motivated by this type of play than they are by food, which is important to note if you’re trying to train them by rewarding them with something that they like.
+They may even be more motivated by this type of play than they are by their dog food, which is important to note if you’re trying to train them by rewarding them with something that they like.

 German shepherds make great guard dogs and family dogs.
 They’re extremely loyal and protective.
 They may not warm up to strangers immediately.
 You should socialize them properly so that they learn that new people aren’t always threats.

 The golden retriever is a sporting dog that originated in Scotland and England.
 The breed was developed by gamekeepers who wanted them to help hunt waterfowl.